-While connection-level options pertaining to the core QUIC protocol are set in the initial crypto handshake, HTTP-specific settings are conveyed in the SETTINGS frame.
-After the QUIC connection is established, a SETTINGS frame (Section 4.2.5) MUST be sent by each endpoint as the initial frame of their respective HTTP control stream (Stream ID 2 or 3, see Section 3).
+While connection-level options pertaining to the core QUIC protocol are set in the initial crypto handshake, HTTP/QUIC-specific settings are conveyed in the SETTINGS frame.
+After the QUIC connection is established, a SETTINGS frame (Section 4.2.6) MUST be sent by each endpoint as the initial frame of their respective HTTP control stream (see Section 3.3.2).
 The server MUST NOT send data on any other stream until the client's SETTINGS frame has been received.